 Several of the origin stories leave the Warden as the last member of his/her family.

 The Human Noble is the last of the Couslands after their family is betrayed and murdered by Arl Howe in the Origin.
-Big brother Fergus, however, is revealed at the end to have survived Ostagar.
+This turns out to not be true, however.
+Big brother Fergus is revealed at the end to have survived Ostagar.